HIHR

 Formal onboarding plans list out exactly what you want to cover with your new employee, who is responsible for covering it, and when you're hoping to communicate the information.
 They keep you focused and ensure you'll hit everything you need to.

-But, a formal onboarding plan won't include when that specific employee needs something repeated or when they're not feeling included in decisions.
+specific employee needs something repeated or when they're not feeling included in decisions.
 Just because you check every box on a formal onboarding plan doesn't mean you're creating a great onboarding process.

 When you create an onboarding plan, you want to provide enough structure to make sure they're fully equipped while keeping it unstructured enough to personalize the experience as necessary and to not make people feel like a number.